adamsburge/Markscheme/DEPLOYMENT.md

    3. `git push`

 #### Setting up a Database
-1. Create a free account with Elephantsql, obtain a database url and put it into the env.py file
+1. Create a free account with [Elephantsql](https://www.elephantsql.com/), or log in if you already have an account.
+This is where your databases will be hosted.
+2. Obtain a database url.
+To do this, first click the 'create new instance' button on the home/dashboard page of Elephantsql.
+Name the database what you like (ideally the same name as the app you're making), select the 'Tiny Turtle' or free plan, select your region and then submit the form.
+After this, you can obtain the database url by clicking on your new database and lookin under where it says 'URL'.
+Make sure to copy this database url as it will be needed later.

+#### Set Up Stripe
+1. Sign into [Stripe](https://dashboard.stripe.com/login), or create an account and then sign in and then go to the home tab.
+2. Go to the developers section.
+Here you will find two values–1. the stripe secret key and 2. the stripe public key.
+You will need to copy these and have them ready later.
+3. In the developer section, click on webhooks and add a new end point.
+The url for this end point should be https://nameofyourwebsite.com/checkout/wh/.
+Then select the events this webhook will receive and add the end point.
+4. Run tests to make sure your webhook is working.
+As stripe is always updating their system, it is best to read their current documentation if you get confused.

+#### Set Up Heroku
+1. Sign into [Heroku](https://www.heroku.com/home), or create an account and then sign in.
+2. Create a new app by clicking on the box in the top right corner that says 'New' and then selecting 'Create New App'.
+Fill out the information required by giving the app a name and selecting your preferred region.

-2. Create a unique secret key and put that into the env.py file
+3. Create a unique secret key and put that into the env.py file

+#### Set up Amazon S3
 3. Set up account with Amazon S3:
    1. Create bucket
    2. Give bucket permissions